sagarana/presentations/moosewood2025/slides.md

 Words, he said, are like animals.
 Cut the pages and let the animals free. <!-- .element: class="fragment"  -->

+notes:

+- But how does this soul-eating sorcery work?
-notes: this is somewhat abstract, but we can also think of sorcery in terms of two characteristics: metamorphosis (the shaman turning into someone else to take care of something), and mimesis (the multiplication by mirroring, representation, imitation - but raised to the nth degree by reproduction in the online world.
+-I've only read part of Taussig's book, but he describes in terms of two characteristics: metamorphosis (for example, the shaman turning into something else, or turning things into other things to take care of something), and mimesis (the multiplication by mirroring, representation, imitation - but raised to the nth degree by reproduction in the online world.

-This quote is from burroughts.
-Let it go and see what happens.
+This quote is from burroughs.
+Kick start the metaphorphosis and let loose those transformed animals, creatures, whatever they are

 ---
 <!-- .slide: data-background-video="media/capibara.mov"  data-transition="none-in slide-out" -->